openhab/openhab-docs/configuration/items.md

 Switch Livingroom_Light "Livingroom Ceiling Light" <switch>
 ```

-Please note that icons (also know as categories) are not meant to be changed dynamically via rules.
+Please note that icons (also known as categories) are not meant to be changed dynamically via rules.

 #### Icons provided with openHAB